israel-omotayo/Event-Backend/README.md

 A Django REST Framework backend for managing events and user registrations.

-This project was built for CodeAlpha Task 2: Event Registration System.
+This project is a reusable API/backend template for event registration, built with Django REST Framework.

 ## Features